 The best horse ever seen.
 Frankel is British Thoroughbred racehorse who managed to remain unbeaten in his fourteen-race career and was the highest-rated racehorse in the world from May 2011.

-Frankel’s 2011 performance in the 2011 Queen Elizabeth II Stakes certainly contributed in establishing his formidable reputation as one of the greatest.
+Frankel’s 2011 performance in the 2011 Queen Elizabeth II Stakes certainly contributed to establishing his formidable reputation as one of the greatest.

 His commanding display in the 2000 Guineas was one that cemented his legacy.
 The other competitors knew they were in the presence of significant greatness as Tom Queally drove his mount clear of all his Royal Ascot pursuers with incredible ease.